Fremen: Combat

 In Herbert's fictional universe, personal body shields have made all forms of projectile weapons semi-obsolete.
 Only a slow-moving weapon can penetrate a shield, putting knives and similar weapons in common use.
 The beam of energy weapons called lasguns react violently with a shield, creating an unpredictable explosion comparable to sub-atomic fusion which can kill the attacker, shield wearer, and surrounding individuals.
 Fremen do not use shields because they also attract the native giant sandworms of Arrakis and drive them into a killing frenzy.
 As a result, the Fremen have the advantage of not being trained to slow their knives when attacking, as those battling a shielded opponent do.
 Fremen use different archaic weapons such as maula pistols, lances and crossbows to great effect, but the most deadly and prized possession of a Fremen warrior is the crysknife.
 A crysknife is a personally-tuned blade ground from the crystal tooth of a sandworm, and is the formal and sacred weapon of the Fremen.
 It is a milk-white, double-edged curved knife, the blade about 20 cm long.
 The crysknife comes in two forms, fixed and unfixed.
 Unfixed knives need to be stored in proximity to an electrical field produced by the human body or they will disintegrate after a period of time.
 Fixed crysknives are put through chemical processes to keep them permanently intact.
 In Children of Dune, Leto II notes that "The crysknife dissolves at the death of its owner."
 All young Fremen must go through a ritual confirming their adulthood, which is sealed with the gift of a crysknife to the adolescent warrior.
 According to the religious beliefs of the Fremen, a drawn crysknife must not be sheathed until it draws blood.
 The Fremen also forbid outsiders from possessing crysknives, and in Dune the Lady Jessica refers to "the fabled crysknife of Arrakis, the blade that had never been taken off the planet, and was known only by rumor and wild gossip."
 When the Shadout Mapes gives one to Jessica, the Fremen woman warns, "Who sees that knife must be cleansed or slain!"

 In the Dune games

 The Fremen have been featured in the Dune series of games, playing a vital role in the plots of nearly all of them.
 The first Dune game (1992) and Frank Herbert's Dune (2001) are tied closely to the original book by Frank Herbert, retelling Paul Muad'Dib's rise to becoming the Fremen's Messiah, and leading them against the Harkonnens and the Padishah Emperor under the Atreides banner.
-In Dune II (1992) and Dune 2000 (1998), the Fremen are special Atreides units, native elite guerillas invoked from the Palace.
+In Dune II (1992) and Dune 2000 (1998), the Fremen are special Atreides units, native elite guerrillas invoked from the Palace.
 In Emperor: Battle for Dune (2001) they are one of the five sub-factions.